 Sports photographers take fast action photos at both outdoor and indoor sporting events.
 Live events require that photographers...

 Learn how to become a wedding photographer.
-Research the job duties and the education requirements and find out how to start a...
+Research the various job duties and the education requirements and find out how to...

 - Advertising Photographer: Career Profile and Suggested Education

 - Wedding Photographer: Job Description, Duties and Requirements